Failing to Stop and Report a Road Accident Solicitors

 The Magistrates’ Court can also endorse the driving licence with 5 to 10 penalty points.
 If a driver already has active penalty points on their licence, a decision by the Magistrates’ Court to impose 5 to 10 penalty points could result in the driver becoming a ‘Totter’ and still receiving a driving ban.

-Failing to Stop and Report a Road Accident – Defence
+Failing to Stop and Report an Accident – Defence

-Kang & Co Solicitors – Failing to Stop and Report a Road Accident
+Kang & Co Solicitors – Failing to Stop and Report an Accident

 If you are being prosecuted for this offence, it is crucial that you receive advice from a specialist driving offence Solicitor or Barrister from Kang & Co, our lawyers possess specialist knowledge and experience at successfully defending motoring offence cases throughout England and Wales.